DIRECTORY OF AFFORDABLE THERAPEUTIC BOARDING SCHOOLS AND THERAPEUTIC PROGRAMS FOR TROUBLED TEENS

 If you have a troubled teenager and have low income, we’ve listed below the affordable boarding schools and free programs that you may want to contact.

 IMPORTANT!
-If you are interested in one of these programs, please contact them directly as this website has no affiliation with them.
+If you are interested in one of these programs, please contact them directly.
+This website has no affiliation with them.
 Others have shared them with us, but we do not vouch for them nor endorse them, nor do we have any more information about them than is included here.
-Be sure to check them out carefully, including any news stories about them.
+Be sure to check them out carefully.

 ALLEGANY BOYS CAMP (Boys Ages 9-15) (WEB: www.alleganyboyscamp.org) Ph: